First Alert Weather: Strong to severe storms possible Sunday evening into Monday

 Current Conditions | School Closings & Delays | Submit Your Weather Photos

-We are under a "marginal risk" (1 out of 5) for severe weather today with isolated damaging winds possible.
+AWARE: Scattered showers and thunderstorms this evening but not much severe potential until Monday.

-We will have periods of heavy rain overnight and even some thunderstorms with lows near 70.
+Most of the severe threats will hold off until Monday, but we could still have a rumble of thunder or a few heavy downpours until late tonight.

-Monday will be a First Alert Weather Day with much of the region under a "slight risk" (2 out of 5) meaning isolated strong to severe storms are possible with frequent lightning, hail, and damaging winds.
+Monday is a First Alert Weather Day with much of the region under a 'slight risk' (2 out of 5), meaning isolated strong to severe storms are possible with frequent lightning, hail, and damaging winds.

-Parts of Fayette County and Somerset County are under an "enhanced risk" (3 out of 5) meaning that's the best chance for hail, damaging winds, and even an isolated tornado.
-The best chance will be after 2 p.m.
+Parts of Fayette County and Somerset County are under an 'enhanced risk' (3 out of 5), meaning that's the best chance for hail, damaging winds, and even an isolated tornado.
+The storm chance could start as early as 11 a.m., with the threat lingering through mid-evening.

 Stay up to date with the KDKA Mobile App – which you can download here!